 In picture: Sunny Deol and Farha Naaz.

 In 1990, Sunny Deol acted in a Rajkumar Santoshi film, Ghayal, where he portrayed the role of an amateur boxer wrongly accused of his brother's murder.
-The film went ahead bagging seven Filmfare Awards.
+The film ended up bagging seven Filmfare Awards.
 Not only this, Sunny Deol's performance won him the Filmfare Award for Best Actor and the National Film Award – Special Jury Award/Special Mention (Feature Film).

-After reaching the peak of his career in the early '90s, Sunny Deol ringed in the new century with Anil Sharma's Gadar: Ek Prem Katha (2001).
+After reaching the peak of his career in the early '90s, Sunny Deol brought in the new century with Anil Sharma's Gadar: Ek Prem Katha (2001).
 The actor portrayed the role of a truck driver who falls in love with a Muslim girl.
-Gadar, which also starred Ameesha Patel in the main lead was the highest grossing Bollywood film ever at the time of its release.
-Sunny Deol's succeeding successful films include The Hero: Love Story of a Spy (2003), Apne (2007), Yamla Pagla Deewana (2011), Ghayal Once Again (2016) to name a few.
+Gadar, which also starred Ameesha Patel in the main lead, was the highest-grossing Bollywood film ever at the time of its release.
+Sunny Deol's next few successful films include The Hero: Love Story of a Spy (2003), Apne (2007), Yamla Pagla Deewana (2011), Ghayal Once Again (2016) to name a few.

 In picture: Sunny Deol and Juhi Chawla.

-Post the success of Betaab, the rumours mills kept running about Sunny Deol and Amrita Singh's love life.
+On the personal front, post the success of Betaab, rumour mills started running about Sunny Deol and Amrita Singh's love life.
 But it is also said that the duo broke up when Sunny Deol's marriage news started hitting the headlines.
-Not only this, Sunny Deol and Dimple Kapadia were allegedly dating each other was the next most talked about affair.
-In fact, certain media also reported that they were secretly married.
-In 2017, Sunny and Dimple were spotted holding hands on the streets of London.
+Not only this, Sunny Deol and Dimple Kapadia were allegedly dating each other was the next most talked-about affair.

 In 1984, Sunny Deol married Pooja Deol in a secret ceremony, and the actor is a proud parent to two sons - Karan Deol and Rajvir Deol.
-Karan was an assistant director on Yamla Pagla Deewana 2 and has rapped in a song sung by Diljit Dosanjh in the film.
-Karan Deol is set to make his Bollywood debut with the Hindi language feature film Pal Pal Dil Ke Paas, presented by Dharmendra & Zee Studios to be produced by Sunny Sounds Pvt.
-Ltd. Sunny will be accompanying his son on screen in his Bollywood debut, which makes him more proud to be a part of this home production.
+Karan was an assistant director on Yamla Pagla Deewana 2 and has even rapped in a song sung by Diljit Dosanjh in the film.
+Karan Deol recently made his Bollywood debut with Pal Pal Dil Ke Paas, that was helmed by Sunny.

-Talking about son's Bollywood debut, Sunny Deol said in an interview with PTI: "My father did not direct me.
-It is a huge task since it is Karan's first film, I want to give my best to it.
+Talking about his son's big Bollywood debut, Sunny Deol said in an interview with PTI: "My father did not direct me.
+It is a huge task since it is Karan's first film.
 I am a bit conscious as I am launching him.
 I don't give him any advice.
-He has to be honest to his profession and craft of acting, work hard and enjoy what he does.
-Karan will tackle it when the time comes.
-Let him have some breathing space.
-It is too early to talk about him."
+He has to be honest to his profession and craft of acting, work hard and enjoy what he does."

 In picture: Sunny Deol and Meenakshi Seshadri.

-Further talking about Karan, daddy dearest also revealed that he as shy as him.
-He further says that being shy is in our blood.
+Further talking about Karan, daddy dearest also revealed that Karan is as shy as him.
+He further says that being shy is in their blood.
 "Even if I want to, Karan and I can't be friends.
 He shares his secrets with me but maintains a distance.
-You can call it his reservation or respect towards me."
+You can call it his reservation or respect towards me," said Sunny Deol.

-Sunny Deol didn't shy away by showing off how similar his son is!
+Sunny Deol didn't shy away by showing off how similar his son is to him!
 Pointing out similarities between himself and Karan, Sunny quipped, "Karan is also like me.
 He'll sit with me and then after a while, we fall short of conversations.
-Whereas on the film's set he treats me like a director only.
+Whereas on the film's set he treated me like a director only.
 He's very professional."

 In picture: Sunny Deol receiving an award from Rekha.

-Sunny Deol also mentioned how difficult it is to still maintain the pace as an actor he had in the '90s.
-The actor also said: "There is a void now somewhere and I hope things turn positive.
+Sunny Deol mentioned how difficult it is to still maintain the pace as an actor.
+The actor said: "There is a void now somewhere and I hope things turn positive.
 I am not someone who would capitalise on something.
 I rather go by the subject and the role.
 I have not been getting roles that will take me notches higher as an actor.
 I haven't come across something like that.
 I am always hunting for good subjects to do rather than waiting for subjects to come to you."

-In picture: Dharmendra with Bobby Deol in his arms, and Sunny Deol aside.
-Picture courtesy/Sunny Deol's Instagram account
+In picture: Dharmendra with Bobby Deol in his arms, and Sunny Deol.
+Picture courtesy/Sunny Deol's Instagram account.

-As Sunny Deol turns a year older today, we bring you pictures from an era when the actor was among the leading heroes in Bollywood.
-Have you seen these images ever before?
-Well, this will surely make you nostalgic.
+As Sunny Deol turns a year older on October 19, we bring you pictures from an era when the actor was among the leading heroes in Bollywood.
+Have you seen these images before?
+Well, if not, then this will surely make you nostalgic.
 Take a look